 “I’ve never seen anything like it.” said John Daly who processes passport applications.
 “It’s like we’re being sent a non-stop barrage of pictures of baboon’s arses.”

-Meanwhile for any of our readers who aren’t sure exactly what a baboon’s arse looks like here’s a picture of a baboon showing you his arse.
+Meanwhile for any of our readers who aren’t sure what a baboon’s arse looks like here’s a picture of a baboon showing you his arse.